Yasiel Puig, Nick Hundley Ejected as Dodgers, Giants Fight

 Benches clear in Giants-Dodgers game with Nick Hundley and Yasiel Puig at the center of it. https://t.co/r3ZHHdzL3A

-Buster Posey, who started the game at first base, replaced Hundley behind home plate.
+Buster Posey, who started the game at first base, replaced Hundley behind home plate, and Brandon Belt took over at first.
 Austin Barnes finished Puig's at bat, and Joc Pederson entered the game in left field in the top of the eighth, with Matt Kemp moving from left to right.

 Puig and Hundley will be subject to discipline from Major League Baseball in the form of fines and suspensions once the incident is reviewed.